Nicoise Salad

 • Skip the white tuna in favor of dark tuna here, as it has more flavor.

-• Leave the tuna in sizeable chunks on the salad.
+• Leave the tuna in sizable chunks on the salad.

 • I took a technique from making classic French potato salad, which includes tossing the hot cooked potatoes with white wine before dressing the salad.
-This just added a simple but notable layer of sophisticated Provencal flavor to the salad recipe, and it’s not strictly necessary, but it just adds that special something.
+This just added a simple but notable layer of sophisticated Provençal flavor to the salad recipe.

-• Also, please don’t skip the anchovies unless you are making a vegetarian version of this salad with no fish at all.
-You won’t taste the strong fish salty flavor of anchovies, but they add an important level of umami salinity to the dressing which is amazing.
-You can also add some additional anchovies to the salad, which some people love, and others.not so much.
+• Also, please don’t skip the anchovies in the dressing unless you are making a vegetarian version of this salad with no fish at all.
+You won’t taste the strong, salty flavor of anchovies, but they add an important level of umami salinity to the dressing, which is amazing.
+You can also add some additional anchovy filets to the salad, which some people love, and others not so much.
 I love them.

-• Serve the salad in a large shallow bowl.
-Distribute the ingredients attractively over the lettuce base, and drizzle the dressing over top.
+• Serve the salad in a large, shallow bowl or on a large platter.
+Distribute the ingredients attractively over the lettuce base, and drizzle the dressing over the top.
 Don’t toss it before serving to maximize the eye appeal of this composed salad.
 Or, you can plate it up on individual plates instead of a communal serving bowl, dividing the ingredients evenly between the portions.

 • Feel free to play around with the components.
-The following combo is very classic, but many Salade Nicoises also include tomatoes, which you should feel free to add or to sub in for the peppers, for instance.
-You want a lot of color in this salad, which is easy to get with an assort of vegetables.
+The following combo is very classic, but many Salade Nicoises also include cherry tomatoes, raw red bell peppers, or cucumbers, which you should feel free to add or substitute.
+You want a lot of color in this salad, which is easy to get with an assortment of vegetables.

-Make the vinaigrette; in a small bowl or container combine the olive oil, vinegar, parsley, anchovies, Dijon mustard, garlic, salt, and pepper.
+1. Make the vinaigrette: In a small bowl or container, combine the olive oil, vinegar, parsley, anchovies, Dijon mustard, garlic, salt, and pepper.

-Meanwhile, cook the potatoes in a pot of salted water to a boil over high heat.
+1. Cook the veggies: Meanwhile, cook the potatoes in a pot of salted boiling water.
 When the potatoes are almost tender, add the green beans and continue to cook both for another 3 minutes until all of the vegetables are tender.
 Drain and submerge the potatoes and beans in an ice water bath for a couple of minutes.
 Drain and return the vegetables to the bowl.
 Drizzle the white wine on top and toss.

-Place the lettuce in a large shallow serving bowl, or divide it between 6 individual plates or shallow bowls.
-Arrange the toppings attractively over the lettuce; the potatoes, green beans, onions, tuna, hard-cooked eggs, olives, and red peppers.
+2. Build the salad: Place the lettuce in a large shallow serving bowl.
+Arrange the toppings attractively over the salad greens.
 Distribute the capers and/or anchovies over the top of the salad.

 Salade Nicoise